 Why paying Zakat in the UK

-Many Muslims wonder why they should prioritise distributing Zakat in the UK rather than sending it all abroad.
+Many Muslims wonder why they should prioritise paying Zakat in the UK rather than sending it all abroad.
 While global need is vast, supporting our local community is a prophetic priority that tackles poverty on our own doorstep.
 In this guide, we explore the importance of local distribution and who is eligible to receive these funds.

 “There is no poverty in the UK!
 This is a rich country!”